shrikantkalar023/learning-React-Native/README.md

 38. The component in the Stack.Screen receives a **navigation prop** which has a **navigate()** method to navigate to another screen.

 39. **navigation.push()** adds a new screen to the stack.

+40. Each **tab navigator** should have its own stack navigation state i.e. its own stack navigator.